|

 underbody is white.
 Usually reaches 4- 5m in length, bigger individuals

 were recorded, but maximum length remains unconfirmed.
-Food

 habits: Predator.
 Preys mainly on: bony fishes and marine mammals,